Skip to main content

 There are a few ways to expedite and reduce this load.

 • Keep increasing the resources to do computation and aggregation.
-Not recommended, otherwise you won't be here. 😊
+Not recommended, otherwise you won't be here

-• Use materialized views like constructs to rely on pre-aggregation.
+• Use materialized views like constructs to rely on pre-aggregation

-When you enable streaming aggregates in Levitate, the most expensive queries are combined ahead of time, and the resulting metric is saved in the storage so that it can be used as any other time series.
+When you enable streaming aggregates in Last9, the most expensive queries are combined ahead of time, and the resulting metric is saved in the storage so that it can be used as any other time series.

 Here's the query we had earlier asked for sum by (type) (metric{}[3m]); If it is pre-aggregated the query flow will be as follows.